What are the other Names for this Condition? (Also known as/Synonyms)

 - Genetic testing for specific type of mutations, such as STS gene deficiency, which is mapped to XP 22.3.
 This could be performed using FISH analysis of cultured amniotic fluid cells

-- Material serum unconjugated estriol is useful in screening for placental STS deficiency and X-Linked Recessive Ichthyosis.
+- Maternal serum unconjugated estriol is useful in screening for placental STS deficiency and X-Linked Recessive Ichthyosis.
 Pregnant mothers with fetus having both the conditions may reveal a low maternal serum unconjugated estriol

 - Amniotic fluid analysis may show decreased/absent STS cholesterol sulfate